 1. Immune System

-When it comes to boosting your immune system, there are a few studies that have shown how reishi mushroom effects “white blood cells, which are critical parts of your immune system.”
+When it comes to boosting your immune system, there are a few studies that have shown how reishi mushroom affects “white blood cells, which are critical parts of your immune system.”

 A study performed in the School of Basic Medical Sciences at Peking University Health Science Center entitled Cellular and molecular mechanisms of immuno-modulation by Ganoderma lucidum — the scientific name for reishi mushroom — found that the “immuno-modulating effects of G. lucidum polysaccharides were extensive, including promoting the function of antigen-presenting cells, mononuclear phygocyte system, humoral immunity, and cellular immunity.”